Mindful Pilates - combining Mindfulness AND Pilates

-Paula Trafford’s Mat-Based, Functional Pilates offer a broad range of classes for people of all ages, abilities and fitness levels.
+Paula Trafford’s Mindful, Mat-Based, Functional Pilates offer a broad range of classes for people of all ages, abilities and fitness levels.
 There is a real desire for participants to embody the process and bring the body wisdom revealed through the classes into your daily life experience.

 Pilates is a body-mind discipline and physical fitness system developed in the early 20th century by Gymnast Joseph Pilates.